Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Experimental Results

-\textbf{Architecture.} We use Vision Transformers (ViTs) \cite{vit} with different configurations, specifically ViT-S/16 and ViT-L/16, as our backbone architectures for experiments.
-As the different baseline methods we compare to use different representation dimensions, i.e.\ 8192 for iBOT, 512 for SIE, and 2048 for DINOv2, we incorporate a linear head on top of the backbone to accommodate.
+We use Vision Transformers (ViTs) \cite{vit} with different configurations, specifically ViT-S/16 and ViT-L/16, as backbones for experiments.
+We incorporate a linear head on top of the backbone as originally done by the baseline methods to accommodate different representation dimensions $d_{\text{patch}}$, i.e.\ 8192 for iBOT, 512 for SIE, and 2048 for DINOv2.

-Afterwards, a portion $z_\text{equi}$ of these features $z$ is allocated for reconstruction; we do not introduce more features than the baseline methods.
+Afterwards, a portion $z^\text{equi}$ of these features $z$ is allocated for reconstruction.
+We do not introduce more features than the baseline methods.